dimanikulin/dimanikulin/WhatILearnedAsProductManager.md

 - **Empathize-think and feel** Here you need to create an artifact called "Empathy Map" with a formula - think and feel;
 - **Define: Problem Statement** Here you need to describe a problem basing on the "Empathy Map";
 - **Ideate** Here you need to nave a list of raw ideas to explore.
-- There are also other stages not mentioned here.
+There are also other stages not mentioned here.

 ## High-level product documentation
 Once I came up with product ideas to implement, I realized that a set of documentation artifacts to keep high-level product knowledge had to be established.

 ### Value Propositions
-The first artifact to consider was Value Proposition. which has the following components:
+The first artifact to consider was **Value Proposition**. which has the following components:
 - **Mapper** for Products and Services to Customer Jobs;
 - **Mapper** for Gain creators to Gains;